eserlxl/vglog-filter/.github/CONTRIBUTING.md

-# Contributing to lightXDM
+# Contributing to vglog-filter

-Thank you for considering contributing to lightXDM!
+Thank you for considering contributing to vglog-filter!
 We welcome contributions from everyone.

 ## How to Contribute